ericwq/aprilsh/doc/design.md

 - First solution: write separate independent parser and actor for different `terminfo` entry.
 The different implementation share the same terminal emulator data structure.
 The implementation is chosen by `TERM` at runtime.
 - Second solution: write a base class which can parse and act on a base `terminfo` entry, which could be `st-256color`.
 (We don't choose `xterm-256color` because `xterm` is too complex) The other `terminfo` entry is implemented by a extend class.
 The different implementation share the same terminal emulator data structure.
 The implementation is chosen by `TERM` at runtime.
+- Third solution: a [state machine](https://vt100.net/emu/dec_ansi_parser).
+We choose the third solution because it's the classical solution to our problem.

-Both solution suggest we can support `terminfo` entries one by one, step by step.
+Both solutions suggest we can support `terminfo` entries one by one, step by step.
 The scope of `terminfo` entries can be narrowed down to `ncurses-terminfo-base` package (the alpine linux platform).

 ```sh
 ide@nvide-ssh:/etc/terminfo $ apk info -L ncurses-terminfo-base